AdobeDocs/campaign.en/help/v8/start/ims-migration.md

 ### Step 1 - Create a project in Adobe Developer Console{#ims-migration-step-1}

-Integrations are now created as part of a **Project** within Adobe Developer Console.
-You must create a project for your Campaign environment.
+Integrations are created as part of a **Project** within Adobe Developer Console.
 Learn more about Projects in [Adobe Developer Console documentation](https://developer.adobe.com/developer-console/docs/guides/projects/){target="_blank"}.

+As a Campaign v8 user, you should already have a project in the Adobe Developer Console.
+If not, you must create a project.
 Steps to create a project are detailed [in Adobe Developer Console documentation](https://developer.adobe.com/developer-console/docs/guides/getting-started/){target="_blank"}.

-Once you have created a project, you can add services including APIs, Adobe Campaign, and I/O Management API.
-You must add below APIs in your project: **I/O Management API** and **Adobe Campaign**.
+Once you have access to your Campaign project, you can add services including APIs, Adobe Campaign, and I/O Management API.
+For this migration, you must add below APIs in your project: **I/O Management API** and **Adobe Campaign**.

 ![](assets/do-not-localize/ims-products-and-services.png)